University of Pennsylvania, Philadelphia, PA

 Director, Frank J. Kelley Institute of Ethics and the Legal Profession

-Teaching Commercial Law, Professional Responsibility, and legal history
+Teaching Contracts, Commercial Law, Professional Responsibility, and legal history

 Willamette University College of Law, Salem, OR